-Building Your Career – Counties Manukau Health are committed to making our graduate nurses feel supported.
+Building Your Career – Counties Manukau Health is committed to making our graduate nurses feel supported.
 Our senior nurses and preceptors have all been where you are.
 They know the organisation inside out and understand the challenges and opportunities.

 The support offered on our programmes allows you to focus on integrating into the nursing profession from a student to Registered Nurse.
 You will be offered new clinical experiences in a supportive environment that will grow your confidence, knowledge, skills and career.

 - Academic, postgraduate paper/s

 - Level 2 Competent PDRP (Performance Development Recognition Programme

 - Adult Rehabilitation and Health of the Older Person (ARHOP) including:

 - Inpatient wards, Auckland Regional Spinal Unit and District Nursing

 - Emergency Department